apache/trafficserver/doc/developer-guide/api/types/TSHttpType.en.rst

     #include <ts/apidefs.h>

-.. c:type:: TSHttpType
+.. enum:: TSHttpType

-Enum typedef which defines the possible HTTP types assigned to an HTTP header, as returned by :c:func:`TSHttpHdrTypeGet`.
-Headers created by :c:func:`TSHttpHdrCreate` receive :c:member:`TS_HTTP_TYPE_UNKNOWN` by default and may be modified once by using :c:func:`TSHttpHdrTypeSet`.
+Enum typedef which defines the possible HTTP types assigned to an HTTP header, as returned by :func:`TSHttpHdrTypeGet`.
+Headers created by :func:`TSHttpHdrCreate` receive :enumerator:`TS_HTTP_TYPE_UNKNOWN` by default and may be modified once by using :func:`TSHttpHdrTypeSet`.

 Enumeration Members
 ===================

-.. c:member:: TSHttpType TS_HTTP_TYPE_UNKNOWN
+.. enumerator:: TSHttpType::TS_HTTP_TYPE_UNKNOWN

-Default for new headers created by :c:func:`TSHttpHdrCreate`.
+Default for new headers created by :func:`TSHttpHdrCreate`.

-.. c:member:: TSHttpType TS_HTTP_TYPE_REQUEST
+.. enumerator:: TSHttpType::TS_HTTP_TYPE_REQUEST

 HTTP request headers.

-.. c:member:: TSHttpType TS_HTTP_TYPE_RESPONSE
+.. enumerator:: TSHttpType::TS_HTTP_TYPE_RESPONSE

 HTTP response headers.